Aonia

+According to legend, the place and its inhabitants, the Aones (Ἄονες), derived their origin from Aon, a son of Poseidon.
+The adjective Aonius is used synonymously with Boeotian.
+Hence the Muses, who frequented Mount Helicon in Boeotia, are referred to as Aonides and Aoniae Sorores.

 Modern literature

-The English poet Ben Jonson berates himself for sloth: “Are all th’Aonian springs / Dri’d up?”.
+The English poet Ben Jonson berates himself for sloth: "Are all th'Aonian springs / Dri'd up?".
 In Paradise Lost, John Milton "intends to soar / Above the Aonian mount".
 Alexander Pope, in a similar gesture, says the bard must surpass the "Aonian Maids".
 In a sonnet, the Italian poet Ugo Foscolo addresses his Muse as "Aonia Diva".